 OTHER EXPERIENCE AND PROFESSIONAL MEMBERSHIPS

-2009-current Fellow in the Asset-Based Community Development Institute at Northwestern University, Evanston, IL
+2009-current Faculty member of the Asset-Based Community Development Institute at DePaul University, Chicago IL

 2012 Kettering Foundation, Social Innovator, one of eight most influential neighborhood organizers on the ground